 Kai Lossgott’s work investigates questions of personal and environmental health as human agency within the socio-ecological crisis.
 It has been exhibited at venues such as the Johannesburg Art Gallery and Museum Africa, Johannesburg; Arnot Art Museum, New York; Whitechapel Gallery, London; Museum of Contemporary Art Maracaibo, Venezuela; Austin Museum of Art, Texas; Casoria Contemporary Art Museum, Naples; Bell Roberts Gallery and blank projects; Cape Town.

 His videos are screened on local street corners, at international museum and gallery events, as well as film festivals.
+He received the Barclays l’Atelier Award 2015 for African artists.
 Residency awards include the Sylt Foundation Residency (Sylt, Germany, 2013), Infecting the City Public Arts Festival, (Cape Town, 2009) and Nirox Foundation (2008).

 The artist holds tertiary qualifications in dance theatre, documentary film, creative writing and fine art, all cum laude, including an MA from the University of Cape Town.
 An environmental activist and community arts facilitator, he has published and lectured at various South African universities, most recently part-time at the University of Pretoria.
-German by birth (1980), South African by upbringing, Lossgott currently lives and works in Johannesburg.
+German by birth (1980), South African by upbringing, Lossgott currently lives and works in Johannesburg and the world.

 “Captures the unfolding transnational zeitgeist of the twenty-first century.”

 Alexandra Dodd, art writer and researcher, on LETTERS FROM THE SKY, Art South Africa Magazine, Vol 10 Issue 03, Autumn 2012.